Chili Con Carne come warm me up, plz and thank u!

 Chili: Slice the Bacon into small piece and cook in a large Dutch Oven, tossing to cook evenly about 4 minutes.
 Once crispy use a slotted spoon to remove the bacon and set on a plate.
 Add the Boneless Beef Chuck to the bacon drippings and brown on all sides, working in batches in necessary.
 Remove and set aside.

 Scrape the browned bits off the bottom of the pot and add the Onions, Ancho Chilies, and minced Garlic.
 Cook for 2 to 3 minutes, stirring occasionally.
 Add the crispy bacon and browned beef back to the pot and stir in with the onion mixture.
-Pour the Pureed Tomatoes and 1 cup of the Beef Stock to the pot.
+Pour the Pureed Tomatoes, and Chili Paste, and 1 cup of the Beef Stock into the pot.
 Bring to a boil.

 Reduce heat to low, cover, and let simmer for 2 hours or until meat is tender and falling apart.
 Check the chili midway through cooking to determine if the consistency is too thick.
 If so add the remaining beef stock.
 Continue to check and add beef stock or water to achieve desired consistency.